Resources for Students

 Please contact Debbie Thompson - email@example.com - with any questions regarding these student support opportunities:

 Funding is available to support students who wish to pursue research opportunities, internships, intensive language study, independent projects, etc. during the summer months in each of the academic divisions (Humanities; Social Sciences; and Natural Sciences and Engineering; plus Interdisciplinary projects).
 The application process for these opportunities begins on the first day of the Spring semester and ends in mid-February; award notifications are sent in mid-March.
 Students interested in applying should begin developing their proposals in the Fall semester.
 Completed applications must include: a student proposal, a Swarthmore faculty recommendation, and an external recommendation (for projects that are not directly supervised by a Swarthmore faculty member).
-Students are encouraged to review the Frequently Asked Questions and the Program Resources page for more information.
+Students are encouraged to review the INFORMATION and FREQUENTLY ASKED QUESTIONS and the Program Resources page for more information.

 Students may apply for travel funds to participate in conferences and other academic opportunities.
 Support for conference travel is normally limited to students who will be presenting their own work at a conference within the United States.
 Applications should be submitted no later than four weeks prior to the date when the opportunity begins.
 The application process starts by asking which division best suits the students' request for funding.
 Below is the link to the application and a list of each department by academic division.